Dexter2772/data-analysis-lab/README.md

 1. Honolulu - 953,207 (Highest)
 2. Kalawao - 90 (Lowest)

-...This will be difficult to graph and choose an accurate scale due to the range between the maximum and minimum population.
+This will be difficult to graph and choose an accurate scale due to the range between the maximum and minimum population.

 ## Modeling/Algorithms ##
 I used the JavaScript library D3.js to upload a CSV file and then made it into a bar graph.
 This graphs shows the population of each county in Hawaii.